kaoutharrr/kaoutharrr/README.md

 <h1 align="center">Hi 👋, I'm KAOUTHAR</h1>
   <h1 align="center"> <a href="https://github.com/oakoudad/badge42"><img src="https://badge.mediaplus.ma/black/kkouaz" alt="kkouaz's 42 stats" /></a> </h1>
-<h3 align="center">I'm a passionate beginner software engineer with a keen interest in learning and building technology solutions.
-I have a growing knowledge of programming languages like Python, C++, and JavaScript, and I'm constantly improving my skills through projects and collaboration.</h3>
+<h3 align="center">Passionate software engineer with a focus on Python, web development, and continuous learning.
+Enthusiastic about exploring new technologies, solving complex problems, and collaborating on innovative projects.
+Always eager to grow, share knowledge, and contribute to the open-source community..</h3>

 - 🌱 I’m currently learning **Backend development with Python and Django, as well as containerization with Docker.**
 - 🔭 Working on: Building small projects to solve real-world problems and contribute to open-source.